zhou13/lcnn/README.md

 cd ..
 ```

-If `gdrive-download.sh` does not work for you, you can download the data manually from [Google
+If `gdrive-download.sh` does not work for you, you can download the pre-processed dataset manually from [Google
 Drive](https://drive.google.com/drive/u/1/folders/1rXLAh5VIj8jwf8vLfuZncStihRO2chFr) and proceed
 accordingly.